Asingerdev/mexico-dice-game/README.md

 If the player makes it through the designated number of rounds, they win the game.

-Computer AI
+Computer Opponent
 -----------

-The computer decides how many times to roll based on the following logic:
+The computer opponent decides how many times to roll based on the following logic:

 If the computer is the lead roller and it rolls Mexico ('21') or a double number, it will end its turn.